-Summary of Condition: The County had individual ditch systems with individual deficit fund balances at December 31, 2017.
+Summary of Condition: The County had individual ditch systems with deficit fund

 Summary of Corrective Action Previously Reported: The County will increase yearly ditch assessments to correct the deficit balances.

 Status: Not Corrected.
 The County continued to try to bring all ditch fund balances up to positive levels and should have this accomplished within three years.